Welcome to Lasang Pinoy NWA, a Filipino restaurant in Downtown Rogers, AR.

 Contains Fish |

-Contains Shellfish
+Contains Wheat

 This menu changes every season: March, June, September, and December so that we can take advantage of seasonal fruits & veggies as well as add creativity & variety to our menu.